 Most of these injuries are severe and may require expensive medical treatments.

 Sadly, most insurance providers offer minimal settlements that don’t cover the full expenses resulting from car accidents.
 One of the major reasons why most people don’t get adequate compensation is the lack of knowledge of the legal processes required.

-If you have a similar problem, here’s what to do after a car accident injury.
+If you have a similar problem, Our St. Louis car accident attorneys have compiled a list of what to do here:

 1. Seek Medical Attention

 If you’ve been involved in an accident, check for any injuries and notify your doctor as soon as possible.
 Your doctor will determine the severity of your injuries.